Jasper-Y/Parallel-algorithms/README.md

+## PROPOSAL

 ### Summary

-We are going to implement a parallel version of the skew algorithm for work-efficient parallel suffix array construction on the CPU.
+We are going to implement a parallel version of algorithm(s) for work-efficient parallel suffix array construction on the CPU.
 Time permitting, we will implement applications of suffix arrays such as the Burrows-Wheeler transform.

 ### Background